Andy-42/weather-service/README.md

 The main Scala implementation files in the project are:
 * **AppConfig** - Decoding and validating configuration using PureConfig.
-* **CurrentWeatherService** - The implementation of the `weather-service` route that retrieves data from the Open Weather One Call API service and transforms it to the the service's current weather summary representation.
+* **CurrentWeatherService** - The implementation of the `weather-service` route that retrieves data from the Open Weather One Call API service and transforms it to the service's current weather summary representation.
 * **OpenWeatherData** - The binding of (a subset of) the Open Weather One Call data to case class representation, as well as a transformation of that representation to